NotStrahinja/ePasswordManager/README.md

 QOL changes/features, recommendations and feedback are welcome.

 - Check the [issues](https://github.com/NotStrahinja/ePasswordManager/issues) for open tasks and bugs.
-- Look for the `good first issues` labels if you're new
 - Open a discussion or issue for feature suggestions
 - Submit a pull request